 Add a node to a path by double clicking on the path with the path editing tool:

 Delete any node by selecting it and hitting delete.
-When deleting a node in a path, the adjacent two nodes automatically adjust their handle positions in order to retain the shape of the path as much as possible.
+When deleting a node in a path, the immediately adjacent nodes try to retain the overall shape of the path by automatically adjusting their handles.
 Use control + delete to delete a node without effecting the adjacent nodes.